NativeScript/docs-v7/ApiReference/ui/frame/README.md

 Object | Description
 ------|------------
+[NavigationEntry](../../ui/frame/NavigationEntry.md) | Represents an entry in passed to navigate method.
-[NavigationEntry](../../ui/frame/NavigationEntry.md) | Represents an entry in the back stack of a Frame object.
+[BackstackEntry](../../ui/frame/BackstackEntry.md) | Represents an entry in the back stack of a Frame object.
 [AndroidOptionEventData](../../ui/frame/AndroidOptionEventData.md) | Represents the data passed to the knownEvents.android.optionSelected event.
 This event is raised by the Android OS when an option in the Activity's action bar has been selected.
 [AndroidFrame](../../ui/frame/AndroidFrame.md) | Represents the Android-specific Frame object, aggregated within the common Frame one.